The 50th Anniversary of The Workshops

 “This week I am giving you permission to fail.”
 I would tell each new class on Sunday evening.
 “No one is going to fire you if you make a mistake.
 In fact failure is applauded here.
 If you screw up, don’t say it’s a mistake.
 Call it an essay, an attempt, a trial, an exercise, anything but a mistake.
 Then it becomes just part of the learning process.”

 By Thursday, flash bulbs were going off.
-People began to discovered something about their talents, limits and potential.
-They discovered a better way to work, to use the creative process.
-They acquired mastery over the technology, learned to understanding methodology, the history and where their talents might lead them.
+People began to discover something about their talents, limits, and potential.
+They discovered a better way to work—to use the creative process.
+They acquired mastery over the technology and learned to understand methodology, history, and where their talents might lead them.

 In 2007, after 34 years of helping The Workshops grow, I turned my schools over to Maine Media, a nonprofit board of alumni and faculty.
 A land developer, Lucadia, came in, paid off my $3.5 million debt with the bank and acquired by assets.
 I was free.
 I took the family and sailed to the Caribbean for a year.
 Today, we live in Camden.
-Looking back at this creative life, I’m writing a series of memoirs, and sorting through 65 years of photography.
+Looking back at this creative life, I’m back writing for magazines and working on a series of memoirs.

 David H. Lyman